DamienDark01/np-assignment/README.md

-Note that all the files/folders will be created in the same directory as of the server/client programs.
+Note that all the files/folders will be created in the same directory as of the server/client programs.</br>
     - complied executable files
     - shared_files directory: holds the files that can be shared (upload/download)
     - log file in server

-Limitations
+Limitations</br>
 - Only 16 clients can be handled simultaneously by the server.
 - To test file download resuming, very large files need to be used.
 - This is due to PCIe 4th generation SSDs that is being used in the test PC.